 Requirements for the testing of fixed and portable Residual Safety Devices ( RCDs ) are slightly different.
 There are two methods that apply;

 The “push button” test involves pressing the test button and checking the RCD is an acronym for Residual Current Device.
 They are also known as safety switches.
 RCDs are designed to protect people from electric shock. trips without “undue delay”.

 This must be performed daily on portable RCDs and monthly for fixed RCDs

-This test measures the actual The trip time is the measurement of the time taken for a Residual Current Device (RCD) to trip (break the circuit) when a value greater than the rated tripping current of the RCD is detected.
+This test measures the actual The trip time is the measurement of the time taken for a Residual Current Device (RCD) to trip (break the circuit).
+This should occur when a value greater than the rated tripping current of the RCD is detected.
 The measurement is recorded in milli-seconds.
 We provide RCD or trip time testing in Melbourne for any business or workplace. of the RCD is an acronym for Residual Current Device.
 They are also known as safety switches.
 RCDs are designed to protect people from electric shock. and requires the use of specialised RCD is an acronym for Residual Current Device.
 They are also known as safety switches.
 RCDs are designed to protect people from electric shock. test equipment

 This must be performed monthly on portable and fixed RCDs however subject to meeting certain condition the interval can be extended to three monthly.